Government has 'blood on its hands' after eight people die in head-on collision, campaigner says

-The Government has blood on its hands over a horror car crash in which eight people died and a young boy was left fighting for his life, an outspoken road safety campaigner says.
+The Government "has blood on its hands" over a horror car crash in which eight people died and a young boy was left fighting for his life, an outspoken road safety campaigner says.

 The head-on collision between an SUV and a van happened on State Highway 1 near Ohakuri Rd, Atiamuri, yesterday morning.
 The driver of the SUV, and the driver and six passengers in the van were killed.